 Texas is tough on people who get caught driving while intoxicated, especially on those who have a commercial driver’s license (CDL).
 In addition to all the standard penalties Texas can impose on a person convicted of a DWI in Houston, a person with a CDL could lose their livelihood.
-The potential loss of income from a DWI conviction is significant, invest in the best DWI lawyer in Houston to help you with this case.
+The potential loss of income from a DWI conviction is significant, invest in a Houston DWI lawyer to help you with this case.

 If at all possible, you will want to avoid the conviction by fighting the charges or negotiating with the prosecutor.
 A Houston CDL DWI Lawyer can inform you of your legal options.
 At Blass Law, we fight tirelessly for each of our clients to help achieve the best possible outcome in their DWI case.